retypeapp/retype/pro.md

 You decide NOT to renew your Retype key.
 No worries.
 Your project will continue to build forever, except you cannot upgrade to the next Retype release.
 You would stay on the current release.

-You would be able to upgrade Retype up until `v1.20.0`.
+You would be able to upgrade Retype up until `v2.9.0`.

-Once `v1.21.0` is released, your project would fail to build if you upgraded.
-You would have to downgrade back to the `v1.20.0` release.
+Once `v2.10.0` is released, your project would fail to build if you upgraded.
+You would have to downgrade back to the `v2.9.0` release.

-You would still be able to build up to 1000 pages too and remove the **Powered by Retype** branding.
+You would still be able to build up to 1000 pages and remove the **Powered by Retype** branding, but only if using the release at the time your key expired.
 Again, you just would not be able to upgrade to any future releases.

 If at some point you would like to upgrade to the latest release, just purchase a new **Retype Pro** key at that time.